Reactive programming: Essence of implementations

 Reactive programming language runtimes are represented by a graph that identifies the dependencies among the involved reactive values.
 In such a graph, nodes represent the act of computing, and edges model dependency relationships.
 Such a runtime employs said graph, to help it keep track of the various computations, which must be executed anew, once an involved input changes value.

 Change propagation algorithms

-The most common approaches to data propagation are:
+Analogous to their low-level equivalents, the most common data propagation methods are: